Grekkon Limited is a pioneer of rain hose irrigation kits in east Africa and is the largest supplier and installer of rain hose systems in the region.

-- End caps
+1. End caps

-- Pipe connectors
+3. Pipe connectors

 The diameter of the pipe ranges from 32mm to 50mm.
 A grower chooses the preferred size based on crop water needs and area of irrigation.
-For instance, a farmer with 1 acre of crop will comfortably water with the volume delivered through a 32mm rain hose pipe.
+For instance, a farmer with 1 acre of the crop will comfortably water with the volume delivered through a 32mm rain hose pipe.
 Another grower with 5 acres will better irrigate with a 50mm rain hose pipe.
-An acre of crop uses 800 meters of 32mm rain hose pipes, 600M of 40mm pipes and 400M of 50mm pipes.
+An acre of crop uses 800 meters of 32mm rain hose pipes, 600M of 40mm pipes, and 400M of 50mm pipes.

 Rain hose irrigation system requirements

-- It irrigates in opposite directions at a radius of 3M for the 32mm pipe, 5M for the 40mm pipe and 7M for the 50mm pipe
+- It irrigates in opposite directions at a radius of 3M for the 32mm pipe, 5M for the 40mm pipe, and 7M for the 50mm pipe

 - Crop nurseries; vegetables, fruit, forestry